Sakshee727/Open-Pit-Mining-Supply-Chain-Analytics/README.md

 # Open-Pit-Mining-Supply-Chain-Analytics
-Build a smart live monitoring system using PowerBI Dashboard to track live operations on Open-Pit Mining.
+Build a smart live monitoring system using MySQL Stored Procedures and PowerBI Dashboards to track live operations on Open-Pit Mining.

 ### Introduction to the Problem Statement